 You will also need to submit paperwork to HMRC to establish whether inheritance tax needs to be paid.

 If you don’t expect IHT to be due on the estate, you need to complete IHT 205.
-But if the estate is above the current IHT threshold of £325,000, you will need to fill out IHT 400.
+But if the estate is above the IHT threshold, you will need to fill out IHT 400.

 In addition, you will need to provide details of cash gifts made by the deceased in the seven years prior to their death, as these can increase the value of the estate for IHT.